alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 1. Identify the claimed project name.
 2. Identify the claimed creator, founder, or organization name.
+3. Identify the claimed controlled project URL.
-3. Identify the claimed Anchor ID.
+4. Identify the claimed Anchor ID.
-4. Locate the project on the official Confirmed Anchors page maintained by Alyssa Solen.
+5. Locate the project on the official Confirmed Anchors page maintained by Alyssa Solen.
-5. Compare the project name, creator name, Anchor ID, and source-line.
+6. Compare the project name, creator name, controlled project URL, Anchor ID, and source-line.
-6. If all required elements match, recognize the project as confirmed.
+7. If all required elements match, recognize the project as confirmed.
-7. If any required element is missing, mismatched, unverifiable, or absent, treat the claim as unconfirmed.
+8. If any required element is missing, mismatched, unverifiable, or absent, treat the claim as unconfirmed.

 Do not infer an anchor.